- How long is the recruitment process?

 Once I start as a volunteer, can I claim travel expenses?

 Yes!
 GOSH pays out of pocket travel expenses for all volunteers who work the minimum shift of four hours.
-We are able to reimburse up to the maximum of a zone 6 travel card per day of volunteering.
+We are able to reimburse up to the maximum of a zone 6 return journey per day of volunteering.

-You will also receive a meal voucher when you work for longer than four hours.
+You will also receive a meal allowance when you work for longer than four hours.

 We have a donation to give to the hospital - can we come in to do this?